poppinss/dumper/README.md

 ## HTML formatter

-You can dump values to HTML output using the `dump` helper from the html sub-module.
+You can dump values to HTML output using the `dump` helper from the HTML sub-module.
 For example:

 ```ts
 import { dump } from '@poppinss/dumper/html'